 - sinus infections

-Each condition will have a list of FAQs regarding any restrictions Lemonaid might have.
+Each condition will have a list of FAQ regarding any restrictions Lemonaid might have.
 You’ll be notified if there’s something in your medical history that would be best suited for an in-person visit.

-Because Lemonaid operates under strict guidelines, it isn’t suitable for people with symptoms associated with comorbidities like alcohol abuse, suicidal thoughts, or psychosis derived from a condition such as schizophrenia.
+Because Lemonaid operates under strict guidelines, it isn’t suitable for people with symptoms associated with comorbidities, like substance use disorders, suicidal thoughts, or psychosis derived from a condition (like schizophrenia).

 When it comes to treating mental health, a 2015 review showed computer-based therapy was effective at reducing symptoms among rural and urban participants.
 However, rural participants were more likely to want to make use of this kind of therapy.
-More studies are required to confirm the results.
+More studies are needed.

 “For example, if you want to talk to someone about your anxiety and get medication that day, this would be a great option,” says Snell.
 “If you want to establish care with a provider that will follow you long term and treat multiple conditions, you are better off establishing care with a provider locally that will also offer telehealth visits.”